The Best Hands-on, Instructor-based

 CPR in Fitchburg / Leominster, MA

 For the class training at this location, please write down the address, the date and the time before you register.
 To register for the next class training (which includes help in chocking), please click on the “Pay Now” button for the course.
+Prices subject to change.
 Money Back Guaranteed.

 Pre-paid* pricing means “paid at least eight hours before class starts”.
 Suggested price: $90 for CPR/AED (only) or Adult First Aid (only), $175 for First Aid + CPR/AED, or Pediatric First Aid + CPR/AED, or Basic Life Support for Health Care and Professional Rescuers, $75 for Bloodborne and Airborne Pathogens Certificate per person for training at any of our locations (add $50 for training anywhere else, or on a different date).

-The First Aid Certification is valid for three (3) years, and the CPR & AED (Adults, Children and Infants) Certification is valid for two (2) years from the training date.
+The First Aid Certification is valid for two (2) years, and the CPR & AED (Adults, Children and Infants) Certification is valid for two (2) years from the training date.
 Basic Life Support Certification is valid for two years.
 Blood Borne and Airborne Certification expires after one year.

-According to the 2015 Guidelines, the compressions need to be done as (your choice of) continuous compressions or sets of 30 compressions (pumps, down and up), followed by two breaths (the breaths should take less than 5 seconds), then 30 compressions, two breaths, 30 compressions, two breaths, and so on, until the Paramedics (EMT) arrive and take over.
+According to the latest Guidelines as established by the International Liaison Committee on Resuscitation (ILCOR) and published (in USA) by the American Heart Association, the compressions need to be done as (your choice of) continuous compressions or sets of 30 compressions (pumps, down and up), followed by two breaths (the breaths should take less than 5 seconds), then 30 compressions, two breaths, 30 compressions, two breaths, and so on, until the Paramedics (EMT) arrive and take over.

 “Deep” means the chest should be compressed about a third (1/3) of the depth of the chest (for child or infant), and that means at least 2″ (but no more than 2.4″ or 6 cm) for adults, about 2″ for children, and about 1.5″ for infants.